codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do bees have sticky hair?
-Because they use honey combs!
+My sea sickness comes in waves.

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Central Processing Unit
+ 1. Graphics Processing Unit
  2. Motherboard
- 3. Random Access Memory
+ 3. Central Processing Unit
- 4. Hard Disk Drive
+ 4. Keyboard

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Central Processing Unit
 </details>